 Benefits: Prevents the CPU power-related components from overheating and causing the laptop to shut down when we lift power limits in the subsequent steps.

 - Add thermal pads according to the heights in the picture.
 Here's my technique:

-- Press the heatsink against the components to where the cutouts need to be.
+- Press the heatsink against the components to see where the cutouts need to be.

 - Reinstall the fan, battery, and heatsink.